-The purpose of this report was to highlight the most important developments concerning the compliance of SMEs with the GDPR, from June 2021 until today: On the one hand, institutional developments, but also important guidelines and Opinions of the EDPB were analysed.
-On the other hand, a number of decisions of the Greek, French, Spanish and British Supervisory Authorities concerning SMEs, which imposed non-negligible fines for violation of the GDPR, were discussed.
+The purpose of this report was to highlight the most important developments concerning the compliance of SMEs/MEs with the GDPR, from June 2021 to the time of this report: i) institutional developments, important guidelines and Opinions of the EDPB were analysed, ii) a number of decisions of the Greek, French, Spanish and British Supervisory Authorities concerning SMEs, which imposed non-negligible fines for violation of the GDPR, were discussed.

-What SMEs should focus on, as it appears that there is still a lack of compliance or incomplete compliance with the GDPR, is that they should look for safer, more effective and holistic ways in order to comply with the GDPR.
-The SENTINEL tool can provide the SMEs with the security and efficiency they lack.
+As it appears that there is still a lack of compliance or incomplete compliance with the GDPR, SMEs should search for safer, more effective, and holistic ways to comply with the GDPR.
+The Sentinel tool can provide the SMEs with the security and efficiency they lack.

 This vision will be realised by integrating tried-and-tested security and privacy technologies into a unified digital architecture and then applying disruptive Intelligence for Compliance.
-Combined with a well-researched methodology for application and knowledge sharing and a wide-reaching plan for experimentation for innovation within SMEs, SENTINEL will help SMEs feel considerably more secure and safeguard their customers' assets.
+Combined with a focused methodology for application and knowledge sharing and a wide-reaching plan for experimentation for innovation within SMEs, SENTINEL will help SMEs feel considerably more secure and safeguard their customers' assets.
 Further, SENTINEL's hybrid agent-based orchestration and enforcement engine operates in a semi-automated way to help SMEs get the required technical and operational measures on-board with minimal human intervention, including for education, training, the implementation and validation of checklists and every other necessary measure to achieve the prescribed data protection resilience and GDPR compliance.